Fabiane-Martins/MS2-London-Walking-Tour/README.md

 > - Provides a clean UX for users with easy navigation.
 > - Applied my current skill-set of HTML, CSS, JavaScript and API use.
+> - Contact page and social media link are important user journey features for decision making.
 ---

 #### 3. Structure